jamie29w/ugly-ethereum-emitter/README.md

 //Spin up the backend
 node server.js

-//Open a browser and navigate to localhost:3200
+//Open the index.html file in a browser and enjoy!
 ```